xarantolus/sensibleHub/README.md

         // Cover images of generated/synced songs will have this as maximum size in pixels, larger ones are downscaled.
         // If omitted, 0 or lower, this setting will be ignored and image sizes are not changed.
         "max_size": 2000
+    },

+    // Alternatives for programs used by this server.
+Leave blank to use default values.
+    // Allows you to set alternative paths for programs, e.g. if you want to use an alternative youtube-dl fork such as [this one](https://github.com/blackjack4494/youtube-dlc)
+    "alternatives": {
+        "ffmpeg": "ffmpeg",
+        "ffprobe": "ffprobe",
+        "youtube-dl": "youtube-dl"
     }
 }
 ```